sistemathead/sistemathead/README.md

 - 👋 Hi, we are @sistemathead
-- 👀 We are a Social Entrepreneurship non profit organization.
+- 👀 We are a non profit educational organization.
-- 🌱 We are a team of teacher training and educational materials creating.
-Our fields are innovative and inclusive technology, STEAM and robotics, social entrepreneurship and skills of the 21st century, linked to the Sustainable Development Goals (SDGs).
+- 🌱 Or mission is to reduce the digital divide among underepresented groups and empower future generations to make a better and more inclusive world.
-- 💞️ We are looking forward to collaborate with people, educators, designers, etc. interested in make edtech inclusive.
+- 💞️ We are looking forward to collaborate with creatives, educators, designers, etc. interested in make edtech more inclusive.
-- 📫 How to reach me www.sistemathead.com
+- 📫 How to reach us? www.sistemathead.org

-THEAD - Transform your Teaching-Learning Skills to Make a Difference © 2022 THEAD System, Digital Literacy to Change the World We work with ❤ from Barcelona (Spain)
+Sistema THEAD, Digital Literacy to Change the World
+We work with ❤ from Barcelona (Spain)

 <!---